rajeem/olx/README.md

 Core
 -
-It consists of main scrapper logic, its a .NET backed console application.
+It consists of main scraper logic, its a .NET backed console application.

 **_TODOS_**
 - Implement Async model. **Currently scraps synchronously**